mhatzl/spark_unbound/README.md

 Tests are set up in the `tests` subdirectory using `AUnit` to verify the `Safe_Alloc` part that is not in *Spark* and some functionality of every data structure to serve as a kind of usage guide.

-**Status:**

-- Failed tests do not flag GitHub actions as failed
+To run tests manually, move to the `tests` directory and run `alr run`.

 # Contribution

-Feedback is very much welcomed.
+Feedback is very much welcomed as I am very new to Ada.
 Since I want to participate in the *Crate of the Year*-Award, I will not accept any pull request before end of this year to avoid any legal issues.